storj/storj/docs/blueprints/cache-node-selection.md

 - The only data that is sent to the uplink about the storage nodes is its address, typically being the IP and port.
 So the data that the cache should store is the storage node id, ip, port.

 ### Update
 The nodes table is the source of truth for the node data and should remain that way.
 The cache needs to be updated when it becomes stale.
-The cache should be updated when the following occur:
+The cache can handle some amount of being stale, but ultimatly the cache should be updated when the following occur:

 A node should be removed from the cache when the following happen:
 - a node is disqualified, suspended, exited, out of space, hasn't been contacted recently